Michalju/PhotoApp/README.md

 ### MVP 2 ###
 * Possible to upload photos to a location
+* In progress: Get a weather forecast via API for a location based on GPS coordinates
+* In progress: Ability to upload photos and to update GPS coordinates

+### Future MVP 3 ###
+* Create React front-end interacting with Flask

+### Future MVP 4 ###
+* Deploy the app to AWS or other cloud service.
+* Add login for user/admin access.
+* Make web accessible from external world.

 ## Required packages: ##
 * PostgreSQL version 13.0